ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - **When updating the version of the script, remember to update VERSIONFILE, tampermonkey.js and injection.js**

-- **DO NOT EVER PUBLISH UNSTABLE CHANGES TO THE "/" (ROOT) FOLDER.
-PUBLISH IT TO "beta" FOLDER INSTEAD PLS**
+- **DO NOT EVER PUBLISH UNSTABLE CHANGES (ie. not working modules) TO THE "/" (ROOT) FOLDER.
+Please PUBLISH IT TO "beta" FOLDER INSTEAD**

 ![MinibloxClient Stats](https://gitmystat.vercel.app/repo?theme=dino&username=progmem-cc&repo=miniblox.impact.client.updatedv2)